 - The second reaction has to do with what happens when niacinamide and ascorbic acid are combined.
 An electron transfers from ascorbic acid to niacinamide to form niacinamide ascorbate.
 While a claim has arisen that formation of this complex negates the benefits of both ascorbic acid and niacinamide the alarm is overstated, and based on misunderstandings pertaining to the nature of the reaction.
-Firstly, the reaction is pH dependent, and at a pH higher or lower than 3.8 not much of the complex is formed.
-The complex is also easily separated at higher pH values, which is good news when it comes to skin care.
+Firstly, the reaction is pH-dependent, and at a pH higher or lower than 3.8 not much of the complex is formed.
+The complex is also easily separated at higher pH values, which is good news when it comes to skincare.
 Whatever niacinamide ascorbate may have been formed initially will separate into discrete molecules of ascorbic acid and niacinamide as the products work their way through the deeper layers of the skin, where pH levels are closer to 7 than the 5 to 5.5 pH of the skin’s acid mantle.
-In the meantime, as more individual ascorbic acid and niacinamide molecules move into the skin the ratio of free to complexed niacinamide and ascorbic acid decreases, until the complexed niacinamide ascorbate is separated and equilibrium is reached.
+In the meantime, as more individual ascorbic acid and niacinamide molecules move into the skin the ratio of free to complexed niacinamide and ascorbic acid decreases until the complexed niacinamide ascorbate is separated and equilibrium is reached.

 - Look at your ascorbic acid product to make sure you are using one that is pH adjusted.
 Avoid powders + wetting agents; they can be risky.

-- A concentration of 5% ascorbic acid at any one time not only reduces risk of irritation, it maximizes benefits of ascorbic acid.
+- A concentration of 5% ascorbic acid at any one time not only reduces the risk of irritation, but it also maximizes the benefits of ascorbic acid.
 This is because the skin discards what it cannot use right away, so it’s better to space out topical applications to get optimal benefit.
 In fact, our Vitamin C+E+Ferulic Serum and Gentle Retinol Night Serum were designed at concentrations of 5% ascorbic acid each with that fact in mind.
 The Vitamin C in a day serum works as an antioxidant to mitigate UV damage, while at night Vitamin C partners with Vitamin A to build collagen.
-Retinoids send the message to the cells to make collagen, but Vitamin C is the rate limiting step for collagen synthesis—no Vitamin C, no collagen.
+Retinoids send the message to the cells to make collagen, but Vitamin C is the rate-limiting step for collagen synthesis—no Vitamin C, no collagen.
 It’s a beautiful example of synergy in action.

-- Some people are sensitive to niacin, and may experience some flushing with the Soothing B3 Serum that is 10% niacinamide.
-This flushing is temporary, and is not affecting the overall anti-inflammatory effects of niacinamide, though it may not feel like it.
+- Some people are sensitive to niacin and may experience some flushing with the Soothing B3 Serum that is 10% niacinamide.
+This flushing is temporary and is not affecting the overall anti-inflammatory effects of niacinamide, though it may not feel like it.

-- If you are following all these suggestions and still are having difficulty it often helps to use niacinamide serums and Vitamin C serums seperately.
+- If you are following all these suggestions and still are having difficulty it often helps to use niacinamide serums and Vitamin C serums separately.
 For example, you may want to use Vitamin C+E+Ferulic Serum in the day for extra antioxidant protection, and Soothing B3 Serum at night.
 If you are using Gentle Retinol Night Serum you might want to use it with Barrier Restore Serum rather than Soothing B3 Serum.
 If you love Soothing B3 use it in the morning instead of Vitamin C+E+Ferulic.
 Or use Barrier Restore and Gentle Retinol and wait awhile—maybe 30 minutes, before adding Soothing B3.
 All of our serums contain tocopherols (Vitamin E) which help subdue inflammation by maintaining the antioxidant feedback loop.